yassertahir/muawin_MVP/README.md

-# Muawin AI - Doctor's Assistant MVP
+# DocAssist - AI Assistant for Doctors

-This is an MVP for Muawin, an AI assistant for doctors in developing countries.
+This is an MVP for DocAssist, an AI assistant for doctors in developing countries.
 The application allows doctors to input patient data and symptoms, receive AI-generated diagnoses, and create digital prescriptions.

 ## Features